During and after reading

 Connection to anti-bias education

-Text as Window and Mirror incorporates identity and diversity domains of Teaching Tolerance’s Anti-bias Framework.
+Text as Window and Mirror incorporates identity and diversity domains of Learning for Justice’s Anti-bias Framework.
 Seeing their identities mirrored in texts can foster positive social identity development in students by increasing their pride, confidence and healthy self-esteem, and recognizing traits of the dominant culture, their home culture and other cultures (Identity).
 Viewing a text as a window allows students to explore the lived experiences of others, building empathy and understanding while examining diversity in social, cultural, political and historical contexts (Diversity).